thealexcons/sgbpf/README.md

    1. If you get a linker error (eg: undefined references), try re-running `make install` and then `make`.

 6. Now, you need to build the BPF object files that contain the programs that will be loaded into the kernel:
    1. You may optionally set the `OUTPUT_BPF_OBJ_DIR` environment variable to a (full) directory in which the built object files will be placed.
-If ommitted, the object files will be placed under `bpfobj/` in the sgbpf directory.
+If ommitted, the object files will be placed under `bpfobj/` in the sgbpf directory by default.

    2. You are required to set the `CUSTOM_AGGREGATION_BPF_PROG` environment variable which should be the FULL path to your source file written in C containing the custom aggregation logic in a XDP program (which must be named `aggregation_prog`).
 See the example in `my-project/custom_aggregation.bpf.c`.
 Example (from inside `my-project`): `export CUSTOM_AGGREGATION_BPF_PROG=$(pwd)/custom_aggregation.bpf.c`